biosustain/dsp_nfcore_mag/README.md

   - Running multiple binning tools in parallel substantially increases resource demands

-For these steps, it is recommended to use nodes with increased RAM and multiple CPUs.
-Less demanding steps (e.g. QC, annotation summaries) can safely run on standard compute nodes.
+For these steps, it is recommended to use nodes with increased RAM and multiple CPUs. **NOTE** : If paused or failed, the pipeline can not be restarted using a different machine.

 ---